shajeen/shajeen.github.io/about.md

 <br/>
 <ul>
-    <li>- Innovative software engineer offering six plus years of experience in the full software development lifecycle – from concept through delivery of next-generation applications and customizable solutions.</li>
+    <li> Innovative software engineer offering six plus years of experience in the full software development lifecycle – from concept through delivery of next-generation applications and customizable solutions.</li>
-    <li>- Expert in advanced development methodologies, tools, and processes contributing to the development and rollout of cutting-edge software applications.</li>
+    <li> Expert in advanced development methodologies, tools, and processes contributing to the development and rollout of cutting-edge software applications.</li>
-    <li>- Known for excellent troubleshooting skills, able to analyze code and engineer well-researched, cost-effective and responsive solutions.</li>
+    <li> Known for excellent troubleshooting skills, able to analyze code and engineer well-researched, cost-effective and responsive solutions.</li>
 </ul>
 <br/>
 <hr/>